Coverage-Based Debloating for Java Bytecode: Discussion

-\section{Threats to validity}
+With times in the range of minutes, coverage-based debloating with \jdbl can be used in a daily build.
+We also show that \jdbl significantly improves the state-of-the-art of Java debloating, regarding execution time.
+This is an important contribution toward the integration of debloating into regular development processes.

-In this section, we discuss internal, external, and construct threats to the validity of our results.
+\subsection{Threats to Validity}

-\subsection{Internal validity}
+\subsubsection{Internal Validity}

-The threats to internal validity are related to the accuracy of \jdbl to debloat generic real-world Java projects, and how the details of its implementation could influence the results.
-Our trace-based debloat solution have some inherent limitations, \eg inadequate test cases and random behaviors.
-To mitigate these threats, we use as study subjects libraries with high coverage (see \autoref{tab:benchmark}), and executed three times the test suite to avoid test randomness.
-The first example means that if we cannot provide complete test cases of the wanted behaviors (in most cases it is impossible to get complete test cases), some necessary code will be executed and thus will be incorrectly removed.
-This will lead to aggressive debloating that hurts the functionality of the program.
-The second example means the program may have some random behaviors.
-For example, based on the current date/time to perform an action or not.
-Due to these behaviors, tracing the application multiple times with the same input will lead to different traces.
+The threats to internal validity relate to the effectiveness of \jdbl on generic real-world Java projects, as well as the design decisions that can influence our results.
+Coverage-based debloating has some inherent limitations, \eg inadequate test cases and random behaviors.
+To mitigate these threats, we use as study subjects libraries with high coverage (see \autoref{tab:benchmark}), and execute the test suite three times to avoid test randomness.
+If the test suite does not capture all desired behaviors, some necessary code might not be executed and be removed.
+The debloated libraries can also have non-deterministic test cases.
+For example, tests that use the current date and time to perform an action or not.
+Due to these behaviors, executing the application multiple times with the same input may lead to different coverage results.

 As explained in \autoref{sec:approach}, \jdbl relies on a complex stack of existing bytecode coverage tools.
 It is possible that some of these tools may fail to instrument the classes for a particular project.
-For example, JaCoCo expects valid so-called "stack map frame" information in class files of Java version 1.6 or higher.
-Invalid class files are typically created by some frameworks which do not properly adjust stack map frames when manipulating bytecode.
 However, since we rely on a diverse set of coverage tools, the failures of one specific tool are likely to be corrected by the others. \jdbl relies on the official \mv plugins for dependency management and test execution.
 Still, due to the variety of existing \mv configurations and plugins, \jdbl may crash at some of its phases due to conflicts with other plugins.
-For example, the \mv \texttt{shade} plugin allows developers to change the produced \jar by including/excluding custom dependencies; or the \mv \texttt{surefire} plugin allows excluding custom test cases, thus altering the validation phase of \jdbl.
-To overcome this threat and to automate our experiments, we set the \mv \texttt{surefire} plugin to its default configuration, and use the \mv \texttt{assembly} plugin to construct the \jar of all the study subjects.
+To overcome this threat and to automate our experiments, we set the \texttt{maven-surefire-plugin} to its default configuration, and use the \texttt{maven-assembly-plugin} to build the fat \jar of all the study subjects.

-\subsection{External validity}
+\subsubsection{External Validity}